Early Adopters

 By the end of the project, SOCRATES will:

-• Deliver evidence on how semi-automated output checking can improve the efficiency of TRE workflows without compromising security or compliance.
+- Deliver evidence on how semi-automated output checking can be adopted to improve the efficiency of TRE workflows without compromising security or compliance.

 Project information